YamanSD/UniversityProjects/Mininet/README.md

 - The project represents 15% of the course grade
 - Grade: _**100 / 100**_

-## Installation

-- Download & install Cisco Packet Tracer 8.2.1.0118 (Must use this exact version)

 ## Usage

+1. Download & install Cisco Packet Tracer 8.2.1.0118 (Must use this exact version)

-- Open the [Network.pkt](Network.pkt) file using Packet Tracer
+2. Open the [Network.pkt](Network.pkt) file using Packet Tracer

 ## Features